Adjustable Bed for the Elderly!

 The coil is called "Pocketed" or "Encased".
 This coil system has very good support for your body and because of its design it provides excellent help with spinal alignment.
 Also, with two people in the bed, if one should move, the other person will not be disturbed.
 Nice!

-Below is a short list of some manufacturers that you should check out to see what they have for Adjustable Bed Bases and mattresses that will go with them.
+Below is a short list of some manufacturers that you should check out to see what they have for Adjustable Beds and mattresses that will go with them.